Read about recent news and upcoming events from the Center for Engineering in Medicine & Surgery at Massachusetts General Hospital.

 Daniel Irimia’s talk was titled “Accurate Sepsis Diagnostic in a Microfluidic Assay” where he introduced a novel microfluidic platform which could be used to identify sepsis in patients with extremely high precision, by measuring the motility phenotype of neutrophils, directly in a droplet of blood.

-In addition, CEM alumni Jeff Morgan, Jungwoo Lee, Albert Folch, Tania Konry also presented their work.
+In addition, CEMS alumni Jeff Morgan, Jungwoo Lee, Albert Folch, Tania Konry also presented their work.

 February 10, 2017